A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Evaluations

 \para{Evaluation Results.}

 \softpara{EP Generation Rate without Predistribution.} Figs.~\ref{fig:adaptive-4-parameters} report the entanglement generation rates achieved under different adaptive strategies.
 We vary one parameter at a time while keeping all others fixed at their default values.
 Among the adaptive policies, the \emph{Scoring} strategy consistently delivers the highest generation rates, outperforming both simple heuristics and prior \emph{fixed-swapping-tree} (by around 20\%) or \emph{connectionless} (by more than 100\%) baselines across all parameter settings.
-The \emph{Oldest} and \emph{Longest} policies also improve over non-adaptive baselines, though less markedly than \emph{Scoring}.
+As shown in Fig.~\ref{fig:adaptive-4-parameters}(c), the performance-ratio of \emph{Scoring} vs.\ \emph{Connectionless} narrows as $p_f$ increases, since higher BSM success rates reduce the penalty due to cascaded retries in sequential hop-by-hop swapping; The \emph{Oldest} and \emph{Longest} policies also improve over non-adaptive baselines, though less markedly than \emph{Scoring}.
 In contrast, the \emph{centralized module} scheme performs significantly worse than even the fixed-tree baseline due to the communication latency incurred when every adaptive decision requires querying a single central \get.
 This result underscores the architectural importance of distributing the \get, which enables decentralized yet globally consistent decisions without bottlenecks.